abdfaizaan/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 ## Overview

-These hands-on labs will allow you to explore how the Azure OpenAI Service integrates your own data with the intelligence of the underlying large language model (LLM).
+This hands-on lab will allow you to explore how the Azure OpenAI Service integrates your own data with the intelligence of the underlying large language model (LLM).
 You'll learn how to control the model's use of your data, either by limiting it to specific topics or by blending it with results from the pre-trained model.
 The Azure OpenAI Service includes default content filters designed to identify and remove potentially harmful prompts and completions, ensuring safer interactions.
 Additionally, you'll have the opportunity to apply for custom content filters tailored to your specific needs, reinforcing responsible AI principles in your generative AI applications.
 Content filtering plays a vital role in a responsible AI strategy, and this lab will provide insight into its impact and effectiveness.

 ## Objective